OfficeDev/OfficeAddinDevKit/README.md

 ### Configure your add-in

 An Office add-in includes two basic components: an XML manifest file, and your own web application.
 * The manifest defines various settings, including how your add-in integrates with Office clients.
 * Your web application needs to be hosted on a web server, or web hosting service, such as Microsoft Azure.

-When a add-in project is created, you can explore and customize the components by reviewing the key files listed below.
+When an add-in project is created, you can explore and customize the components by reviewing the key files listed below.

 - The `./manifest.xml` file in the root directory of the project defines the settings and capabilities of the add-in.  <br>You can check whether your manifest file is valid by selecting **Validate Manifest File** option from the Office Add-ins Development Kit.
 - The `./src/taskpane/taskpane.html` file contains the HTML markup for the task pane.